NormanTUD/OmniOpt/.gui/_tutorials/external_generator.md

 The external generator works by putting a JSON file that contains all previously generated data, the seed, the constraints, all parameters and their types in a JSON file.

 You can specify your program with the `--external_generator` parameter, though it must be in base64.
 To take effect, the `--model` must be set to `EXTERNAL_GENERATOR`.
-See the last parameter here:
+See the last parameters here:

 ```bash
 ./omniopt \